ideadevice/zwsgi/README.md

 ## Sample Use Case

 zwsgi can be used to realize advanced ZeroMQ patterns like [Majordomo Protocol] (http://rfc.zeromq.org/spec:7 "MDP"), where workers are zwsgi applications that connect to a broker.
-This provides a way to build a scalable service oriented architecture.
+It provides building blocks to develop application architectures based on microservices.

 ## Examples